ReemaAlshehri1/DecoMind/README.md

 This system is designed to support individuals who cannot afford professional interior designers by providing automated, personalized room designs tailored to their preferences and spatial layout.
+The system combines CLIP, Stable Diffusion with ControlNet, and VGG classifiers to deliver realistic designs and style-matching scores.
 ---

 ##  How It Works